lmorg/murex/docs/FAQ.supported-platforms.md

 **ArchLinux:**

-This is my primary development platform so all features should work.
+This is one of the primary development platforms; all features should work.

 **Debian:**

-Debian is automatically tested via Docker as part of the build tests.
+Extensively tested

 **Ubuntu:**

-_murex_ has been tested and works well.
+Extensively tested

 **CentOS:**

-CentOS is automatically tested via Docker as part of the build tests.
+Extensively tested

 ## OS X / Darwin

-Darwin is included as part of the automatic build tests however there has been no formal usability tests.
-This means _murex_ will compile and execute however I cannot make any guarantees about if all the features will function.

-If you do encounter any problems then please raise an issue on Github.
+This is one of the primary development platforms; all features work aside alt- hotkeys.

 ## FreeBSD

-_murex_ has been tested inside a 10.3-RELEASE AMD64 jail
+Extensively tested inside a 10.3-RELEASE AMD64 jail

 FreeBSD support is considered very good.

 ## OpenBSD

-Tested on an earlier release of _murex_. `regression_test.sh` cannot be run because of `timeout` dependency however `go test` should still work and OpenBSD is included as part of the automated build tests.
+Tested on an earlier version of _murex_.

 OpenBSD support is expected to be good but, as always, please log an issue via Github if you do encounter problems.